Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 At least to me, it seems Melissa has been caught in the same prison as V, who's one-way ticket is measured in calibers and stamped in the blood of trauma.

+Or was the scene with the magenta lights and her in the streets the dream that she awoke from?